 Limit the size of your plates so that you aren’t tempted to pile on extra servings just because there’s more on your plate than usual.

-Healthier drink choices are also important when trying to lose weight before a wedding, one glass of champagne is fine.
+Healthier drink choices are also important when trying to lose weight before a wedding, but one glass of champagne is not going to erase weeks of effort.

 An Accountability Partner Will Make Your Journey Easier